Tubbz-alt/rbtables/README.md

 ```

 Next, you will need to create a set of reduction function(s) by implementing the `Reducer` trait.
-You must implement the function `reduce(&self, hash : &str) -> String`, which accepts the output of your hasher and produces another plaintext string.
+You must implement the function `reduce(&self, hash : &str) -> String`, which accepts the output of your hasher and should produce another plaintext string.
-A trivial example is a reduction function that takes the first `n` characters from the hexidecimal encoding of the hash.
+A trivial example involves taking the first `n` characters from the hex encoding of the hash:

 ```rust
 use rbtables::prelude::Reducer;